Technical Reference

 Process Intensities

 These parameters determine how much media is needed per kg of meat.
-See Media Cost equation.
+They feed directly into the Media Cost equation:

 |---|---|---|---|---|